szymonmaszke/xms/README.md

 ```
 To display help use standard ***-h*** parameter.

-# Why?

-Let's say the **average mind map** may have around **100-200 branches**.
-According to standards one **branch** should consist of **1-5 words**.

-If you have a lot of mind maps (e.g. 100) **total amount of words will be around 50.000**.
-In such case it's easy to forget where certain important informations are located.

-Thanks to this plugin your trouble is gone as it **scans through all of them and gives you the exact branch and mind map for any sought keyword**.

 # Demo

 You can easily find the keyword and open mind map containing it as shown below: